Our senior leadership

 He is a fierce advocate for a health system that is genuinely patient-centred.
 Yves is deeply knowledgeable about the unique role health charities fulfill, working closely with research communities and governments, to enable Canadians to live healthy lives and to live well with chronic disease and disabilities.

-During the last decade, Yves led the MS Society of Canada.
-Among many accomplishments as President and CEO, he steered a significant renewal initiative to create a more unified organization, reducing expenses through shared services, engaging people with MS actively in the society's research programs, and pressing governments for better support for caregivers and people living with disabilities.
+In the decade before he joined Heart & Stroke, Yves led the MS Society of Canada.
+Among many accomplishments as president and CEO, he steered a significant renewal initiative to create a more unified organization, reducing expenses through shared services, engaging people with MS actively in the society's research programs, and pressing governments for better support for caregivers and people living with disabilities.

 A bilingual native of New Brunswick, Yves brings a depth of fundraising experience to Heart & Stroke, especially in the major gift arena.
 He is passionate about opportunities to build new streams of revenue and to harness the potential of the digital revolution.